SteveLauC/SteveLauC/README.md

 #### About Me
  Steve is just a guy seeking happiness, value, and doing something good along the way.

-#### Two quotes I really love
-1. At one end you have people who are really mathematicians, but call what they're doing computer science so they can get DARPA grants.
-In the middle you have people working on something like the natural history of computers—studying the behavior of algorithms for routing data through networks, for example.
-   And then at the other extreme you have the hackers, who are trying to write interesting software. - Hackers & Painters (Paul Graham)
-2. What I cannot create, I do not understand. - Richard Feynman

 #### Blog
 * [Blog](https://github.com/SteveLauC/blog/issues)